adopted-ember-addons/emberx-select/README.md

 #### Using the test helper

-As of version 1.1.3 we support both multiselects and regular selects.
-To use, you need to specify the class on the select as the first argument and the rest of the arguments are the options you'd like to select.
+We support both multiselects and regular selects.
+To use, you need to specify the class on the select (or a jquery object) as the first argument and the rest of the arguments are the options you'd like to select.
 For example:

 ```js
 //...
 Single select